Sound & Vision (magazine): History and profile

 In June 2009 Hachette Filipacchi sold the publication to Bonnier Corporation, the U.S. division of the Swedish Bonnier Group, along with four other magazines: Popular Photography, Boating, Flying and American Photo.
 In 2013, Bonnier sold it to Source Interlink, who merged it with its previously owned consumer electronics magazine Home Theater.
 In March 2018, Sound & Vision was purchased, along with related magazines and websites, by AVTech Media Ltd.

 One of the key features of the magazine was the permanence of its staff.
 Some staffers stayed for decades.
 One of them, Louise Boundas, rose from the ranks to become the magazine's editor from the late 1980s into the 1990s.
 Another, Julian Hirsch, was known for his technical reviews of equipment; he was involved with the magazine from 1961 until his retirement in 1998, nearly 40 years.

+The October/November 2024 issue was the last print issue, with the Web site continuing.

 A Canadian magazine with the same title and focus ceased publication about a year before Stereo Review took the name.